mweagle/Sparta/content/docs/eventsources/cloudwatchevents.md

 }
 {{< /highlight >}}

-The EC2 event pattern is the **Go** JSON-compatible representation of the event pattern that CloudWatch Events will use to trigger our lambda function.
+The EC2 event pattern is the **go** JSON-compatible representation of the event pattern that CloudWatch Events will use to trigger our lambda function.
 This structured value will be marshaled to a String during CloudFormation Template marshaling.

 {{< warning title="Validity Checks" >}}
  Sparta does <b>NOT</b> attempt to validate either <code>ScheduleExpression</code> or <code>EventPattern</code> values prior to calling CloudFormation.
 Syntax errors in either value will be detected during provisioning when the Sparta CloudFormation CustomResource calls <a href="http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchEvents.html#putRule-property">putRule</a> to add the lambda target.
 This error will cause the CloudFormation operation to fail.
 Any API errors will be logged & are viewable in the <a href="https://blogs.aws.amazon.com/application-management/post/TxPYD8JT4CB5UY/View-CloudFormation-Logs-in-the-Console">CloudFormation Logs Console</a>.